DataFire/Integrations/integrations/generated/firebrowse/README.md

 *Output schema unknown*

 ### Dates
-Retrieve datestamps of all GDAC Firehose standard data and analyses runs that have been ingested into FireBrowse.
+Retrieve dates of all GDAC Firehose stddata & analyses runs that have been ingested into FireBrowse.

 ```js